 Tickets are NOT required for Commencement and seating is on a first come, first serve basis.
 However, if you have family members who require special accommodation, you will require a reserved seat ticket.
 Please contact the Administrative Assistant for Academic Affairs.
 She will be able to provide you with reserved seats.

 *Please make your requests early because seating is limited.

-All campus lots will be open with the exception of the Hubbard Parking Lot which is being reserved for those with parking passes (disabled seating).
+All campus lots will be open with reserved parking at the Weaner Center for those with a handicap license plate or tag.
 This map will show you available parking lots.